WILLIAM D. GROPP

 As president, I have three main goals:

-Gropp is a Fellow of ACM, IEEE, and SIAM and received the Sidney Fernbach Award from the Computer Society in 2008, and the ACM/IEEE-CS Ken Kennedy Award “for highly influential contributions to the programmability of high-performance parallel and distributed computers, and extraordinary service to the profession” in 2016.
-Gropp is a member of the National Academy of Engineering.
+Gropp is a Fellow of AAAS, ACM, IEEE, and SIAM and a member of the National Academy of Engineering.
+He received the Sidney Fernbach Award from the Computer Society in 2008 and the ACM/IEEE-CS Ken Kennedy Award “for highly influential contributions to the programmability of high-performance parallel and distributed computers, and extraordinary service to the profession” in 2016.